 - Stage 1 – A breast tumor is smaller than 2 centimeters in diameter and the cancer has not spread beyond the breast.

 - Stage 2 – A breast tumor measures 2 to 4 centimeters in diameter or cancerous cells have spread to the lymph nodes in the underarm area.

 - Stage 3 – More extensive cancer is found, but it is confined to the breast, surrounding tissues and lymph nodes.

 - Stage 4 – The breast cancer has metastasized to lymph nodes beyond the underarm area or to distant sites, such as the lungs, liver, bones or brain.

-In the Don & Erika Wallace Comprehensive Breast Program at Moffitt Cancer Center, our multispecialty tumor board reviews each patient’s breast cancer staging during a weekly meeting.
-This unique approach provides our patients with the benefit of highly individualized treatment based on multiple expert opinions in a single location, where we also offer comprehensive screening, diagnostic and supportive care services without the need for referrals.
+In the Don & Erika Wallace Comprehensive Breast Program at Moffitt Cancer Center, our multispecialty tumor board reviews breast cancer cases during a weekly meeting, meaning our patients receive highly individualized treatment based on multiple expert opinions.
+We also offer comprehensive screening, diagnostic and supportive care services without the need for referrals.

 If you’d like to learn more about invasive ductal carcinoma stages and treatment options, call 1-888-663-3488 or complete a new patient registration form online.
 At Moffitt, we provide every new patient with rapid access to a cancer expert within one day, a turnaround faster than that offered by any other cancer hospital in the country.